-Content-Format: application/link-format (if any)
+Content-Format: application/link-format

-Success: 2.05 "Content" with an application/link-format payload containing one or more matching entries for the broker resource.
-A pub/sub broker SHOULD use the value "ps" for the link subject variable whenever possible.

-Failure: 4.04 "Not Found" is returned in case no matching entry is found for a unicast request.

-Failure: 4.00 "Bad Request" is returned in case of a malformed request for a unicast request.
+- Success: 2.05 "Content" with an application/link-format payload containing one or more matching entries for the broker resource.
+A pub/sub broker SHOULD use the value "/ps/" for the function set URI wherever possible. - Failure: 4.04 "Not Found" is returned in case no matching entry is found for a unicast request. - Failure: 4.00 "Bad Request" is returned in case of a malformed request for a unicast request.